Prince Faisal bin Hussein: Military service

-Other
+Other ventures

-Faisal has been President of the Jordan Olympic Committee since 2003 and Chairman and Founder of Generations For Peace since 2007, a non-profit peace building organization, the brain child of his ex-wife Sarah Kabbani who was also his advisor for many years before their marriage.
-Following a period of strategic development and implementation of unique peace through sport programs run jointly by Sarah and Faisal, he was elected as a member of the Jordan Olympic Committee in 2010.
+Faisal has been President of the Jordan Olympic Committee since 2003 and Chairman and Founder of Generations For Peace since 2007, a non-profit peace building organization, the brainchild of his ex-wife Sarah Kabbani who was also his advisor for many years before their marriage.
+Following a period of strategic development and implementation of unique peace through sport programs run jointly by Sarah and Faisal, he was elected as a member of the International Olympic Committee in 2010.

+In 2019, he was elected on to the IOC's Executive Board and is, as of 2023, Chair of the IOC's Safeguarding Working Group, Chair of the Prevention of Harassment and Abuse in Sport Working Group and Vice Chair of the Gender Equality, Diversity and Inclusion Commission.
+Faisal has also been a member of the Olympic Council of Asia’s Executive Board since 2007, through his role as their Peace Through Sport Committee chair, while he is an Ex Officio Member of the Association of National Olympic Committees’ Executive Council due to his position as Chair of the Gender Equity Commission.
+In September 2024, he was announced as one of seven candidates in the running to succeed Thomas Bach as IOC president.
+He received just two votes at the 144th IOC Session in March 2025, with Kirsty Coventry winning the election.

 From time to time, he has served as regent while his brother the king was out of the country.

 Personal life

-Prince Faisal has married three times.
+Faisal has married three times.
 He married for the first time in August 1987.
 The bride, Alia Tabbaa is the daughter of Sayyid Tawfik al-Tabbah, founder and president of Royal Jordanian Airlines and his wife, Lamia Addem.
 They have four children together: